Vasissualiyp/GIZMO-MUSIC_tutorial/docs/music_gizmo_ics.md

 ## Next?

 Congratulations, you have your MUSIC-generated cosmological ICs!
+Don't forget to set the name of this new ICs file as input for GIZMO.
+Don't forget to change the parameter file that is used in your submission script, so that it uses a new parameter file.
+Also, make sure to set `Omega_b` to whatever is the value of your cosmology in GIZMO run parameter file (it was 0 for your DM-only run).
 It wasn't that hard, and wasn't that much work, right?
 Right?..